-You can start by checking out the music, TV shows, movies, computer games and celebrities your child likes.
-When you know what he’s interested in, you might be able to spot the images and messages your child is most likely to be influenced by.
+You can start by checking out the music, TV shows, movies, video games and celebrities your child likes.
+When you know what he’s interested in – for example, which video games, fan fiction or social media – you might be able to spot the images and messages your child is most likely to be influenced by.

-It’s easy for teenagers to watch content like YouTube videos on mobile phones, so you won’t always know what she’s watching or listening to.
+You won’t always know what your child is watching or listening to because teenagers watch content like YouTube videos on mobile phones.
 But you can monitor what your child watches by keeping an eye on what she’s watching on TV or at the cinema and negotiating some rules and limits.

-Monitoring your child’s media choices doesn’t mean banning him from watching or playing – just getting him to be more aware of the messages he’s taking in.
+Monitoring your child’s media choices doesn’t mean banning him from watching or playing.
+It just means getting him to be more aware of the messages he’s taking in.
 It’s best to talk about these messages regularly, not just once.
 And it’s a good idea to limit how much your child plays or watches.

 On the other hand, you might choose to ban certain games, apps or shows.
 If you do this, you’ll need to explain why to your child.
 If appropriate, you might need to negotiate the issue with her.